MicrosoftDocs/windows-itpro-docs/windows/deploy/deploy-whats-new.md

 **Applies to**
 -   Windows 10

+## In this topic

-This topic provides a summary of many new features and changes that are related to deploying Windows 10 in your organization.
+This topic provides an overview of new solutions and online content related to deploying Windows 10 in your organization.

+- For an all-up overview of new features in Windows 10, see [What's new in Windows 10](https://technet.microsoft.com/itpro/windows/whats-new/index).
-For a detailed list of changes to Windows 10 ITPro TechNet library content, see the [Online content change history](#online-content-change-history) section in this topic.
+- For a detailed list of changes to Windows 10 ITPro TechNet library content, see [Online content change history](#online-content-change-history).

-For an all-up overview of new features in Windows 10, see [What's new in Windows 10](https://technet.microsoft.com/itpro/windows/whats-new/index)

 ## Deployment solutions and tools